aljosavister/ntscli/README.md

-# NodeTypeScript command line
+# Create Node.js TypeScript project

-This commandline can be used to create empty nodejs projects with initial TypeScript configuration files.
+This commandline can be used to create an empty Node.js projects with initial TypeScript configuration files.

-A new project can be initialized with ntscli:
+A new project can be initialized with ntscli
 ```
 npx ntscli init myproject
 ```

+This template is a boilerplate for a new Node.js TypeScript project.

-It will contain:
+It will contain
-- Project for vscode with launcher and tasks
+- Project for Visual Studio Code with launcher and tasks
-- Configured for ESM
+- It is configured for ESM
-- With dependencies: dotenv, typescript, prettier, eslint, copyfiles
+- The project depends on dotenv, typescript, prettier, eslint and copyfiles
-- Start, build, lint scripts
+- Start and build script is using local tsc

 You can add additional module/s with the same command.

-For example to add express server with some api routes and default public folder, you can run
+For example to add express server with example api routes and default public folder, you can run
 ```
 cd myproject
 npx ntscli express .
 ```